Organics Conservator at the British Museum

 attended the 19th International Course on Wood Conservation Technology

-In 2020 I was awarded a grant to attend this course was organised by the Directorate for Cultural Heritage in Norway (Riksantikvaren) in partnership with ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) and NTNU (Norwegian University of Science and Technology).
+In 2020 I was awarded a grant to attend this course which was organised by the Directorate for Cultural Heritage in Norway (Riksantikvaren) in partnership with ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) and NTNU (Norwegian University of Science and Technology).
 It was originally due to be held in Oslo in June 2020 but was postponed due to the pandemic and eventually held online March-May 2021.

 I applied for the course in order to broaden my knowledge, skills and experience in the conservation and technology of wooden objects and structures, building on my degree from City & Guilds of London Art School and professional life.
 I saw it as a unique opportunity to learn from experts with a wealth of experience, and to share and connect with peers from a wide range of countries and backgrounds.